Backyard Birds

 Beyond the backyard

-Now that you have can identify the birds visiting your backyard, share your observations with the world!
+Now that you can identify the birds visiting your backyard, share your observations with the world!
 For aspiring and dedicated citizen scientists of all ages, check out Project FeederWatch, developed by the Cornell Lab of Ornithology at Cornell University.
 FeederWatch data helps scientists track broad-scale movements of winter bird populations and long-term trends in bird distribution and abundance.

 Another great resource for birders is also brought to you by the Cornell Lab of Ornithology, eBird, where bird enthusiasts can connect to and contribute to the world of birding.